solid/solid/README.md

 #### WebID_TLS

-WebID-TLS currently only works in Firefox at the moment (Oct 2018)

 To use WebID-TLS, you will need to make a WebID browser certificate from one of the Solid-compliant [identity providers](https://solid.github.io/solid-idps/) - this is usually created when you sign up for a WebID profile account.

 ### Running a server